 Contact a Motorcycle Accident Attorney in St. Pete after a Crash

 Attorney Frank P. Marsalisi of Marsalisi Law understands the positive impacts that motorcycle riding can have on your life.
 There’s nothing more exciting than the freedom of riding on the open road, just you and your machine.
 However, Frank P. Marsalisi also understands how a motorcycle injury can drastically change your life.
-As a devoted injury attorney advocating for motorcycle accident victims, he’s stood by hundreds of people injured in a motorcycle crash through some of their most trying times.
+As a devoted motorcycle accident attorney advocating for motorcycle accident victims, he’s stood by hundreds of people injured in a motorcycle crash through some of their most trying times.

 For more than a decade, Frank P. Marsalisi’s personalized representation has received substantial results for his clients.
 As a member of the Tampa Bay Trial Lawyers Association, you can trust his approach and rest assured in knowing your case will be handled with the utmost of care.